bensteffan/latex-packages/README.md

 # Exercise Sheet Class

-This directory contains a LaTeX document class, `sheet/bsteffan-exsheet.cls`, for writing exercise sheets and solutions, as they commonly come with university level math courses.
+This repository contains LaTeX styles and document classes I use to write mathy things.
+In particular, there are:
+ - `math/bsteffan-math.sty` providing the package `bsteffan-math` which contains many math definitions and aliases and loads most of the relevant packages.
+It is designed to be used with `unicode-math`.
+ - `sheet/bsteffan-exsheet.cls` providing the class `bsteffan-exsheet` which I use to typeset solutions to exercise sheets as they are commonly given in math classes.

+## Building / Using
+The envisaged use case is to add this as a subrepo to whatever document you're writing, run `make` and then make sure that the resulting `build` directory is in the `TEXINPUTS` path of the main project.